benashford/redis-async-rs/README.md

   +OK..+OK..+OK..
 ```

+See note on 'Performance' for what impact this has.

 ### PUBSUB

 PUBSUB in Redis works differently.
 A connection will subscribe to one or more topics, then receive all messages that are published to that topic.
 As such the single-request/single-response model of `paired_connect` will not work.
 A specific `client::pubsub_connect` is provided for this purpose.